 Ronald McDonald House Charities is one of our favorite charities!
 Each year, over 1600 families stay at one of two RMH Houses in the Orlando area while their critically ill children receive medical treatment at local hospitals.

 A great day was had by all on Monday, May 4, at the annual tournament and luncheon held at Continue reading

 RLH Construction has received an Award of Merit in the Commercial ($1-$5 million) Category of the Associated Builders & Contractors, Inc. (ABC) annual Excellence in Construction competition for its Jaguar of Orlando project.
-RLH expanded the Jaguar of Orlando dealership with the new construction of a parking deck, service shop and Continue reading
+RLH expanded the Jaguar of Orlando dealership with the new construction of a parking deck, service shop, and service drive.
+Continue reading